Jórunn Viðar

 Jórunn Viðar (7 December 1918 – 27 February 2017) was an Icelandic pianist and composer.

 Biography

 Jórunn Viðar was born and grew up in Reykjavík, Iceland.
 In 1937 she graduated from Reykjavík Grammar School, and the same year travelled to Germany to study for two years at the Music Academy in Berlin.
 She returned to Iceland and married Lárus Fjeldsted (1918–1985).
-In 1946 the family spent some time in New York City where she studied composition at the Juilliard School of Music; after they moved back to Iceland, Jórunn worked as a pianist and accompanist.
-She was awarded the Order of the Falcon, Knight's Cross class (Riddarakross), for accomplishments in music.
+In 1943–1945 the family lived in New York City where she studied composition with Vittorio Giannini at the Juilliard School of Music.
+After they moved back to Iceland, Jórunn worked as a pianist and accompanist.
+She gave several solo recitals and performed with the Iceland Symphony Orchestra, for example in concertos by Mozart, Beethoven, and Schumann, as well as her own composition, Slátta (1977).
+In 1989 she was awarded the Order of the Falcon, Knight's Cross class (Riddarakross), for accomplishments in music.
+She was Honorary Artist of the City of Reykjavík in 1999.

 Works

-Jórunn Viðar has written a number of compositions based on Icelandic folk songs.
+Jórunn Viðar has written a number of compositions based on and inspired by Icelandic folk songs.
 She also composed music for the film Síðasti bærinn í dalnum (The last farm in the valley).
 Selected works include: